frontity/docs/docs/api-reference-1/frontity.md

 ### Code Splitting

-Use **`loadable`** in order to separate you code into different bundles that will be dynamically loaded at runtime.
+Use **`loadable`** to separate your code into different bundles that will be dynamically loaded at runtime.
 This helps you to reduce your page size.

 You can read more in the [Code Splitting](../learning-frontity/code-splitting.md) page of our **Learning Frontity** section.